redtree76/IS-403-final/index.md

 <br>

 # 5. Methods (Jingten)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To identify potential concept solutions, we established a set of protocols to ensure accurate evaluation.
 Duckweed cultures were set up in controlled lab environments, with initial biomass was standardised to enable consistent comparison.
 Growth was monitored using a camera-based imaging system, while duckweed health was assessed manually before and after biofilm removal.
 Biofilm removal interventions were carried out at the appropriate time and data were analysed by comparing treated and untreated cultures to assess the effectiveness of intervention and duckweed growth.

 <br> **5.1.
 Duckweed Culture Setup**

 (insert picture of set up)

-	Duckweed cultures were maintained for 7 days, under controlled laboratory conditions to ensure reproducibility and accurate evaluation of interventions.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Duckweed cultures were maintained for 7 days, under controlled laboratory conditions to ensure reproducibility and accurate evaluation of interventions.
 Cultures were grown in 5cm by 5cm square containers with a 10 cm height.
 Environmental conditions were maintained at a temperature of 23°C, with a long day light cycle (16 hours light, 8 hours dark).
 The growth medium had a pH of 7.5 and was prepared according to the composition detailed in table X below.

 Table X: Composition of Growth Medium

 <br> **5.2.
 Growth Monitoring**

-Images were captured once per day to monitor duckweed growth, frond surface coverage and biofilm formation.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Images were captured once per day to monitor duckweed growth, frond surface coverage and biofilm formation.
 Daily imaging was selected as duckweed has a rapid growth rate, with noticeable changes occurring within short time periods.

 5.2.1. *Initial Biomass Standardisation*

 (insert picture of the 3d-printed cross and how it makes the starting mass the same)

-Standardising the initial biomass ensures that all cultures start with a comparable population of fronds, which is critical for accurately evaluating growth and biofilm intervention.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Standardising the initial biomass ensures that all cultures start with a comparable population of fronds, which is critical for accurately evaluating growth and biofilm intervention.
 Small differences in starting population can lead to large divergences in growth over time, especially during the exponential phase.
 Starting with consistent biomass allows for reliable comparison of growth rates, frond coverage and responses to biofilm removal across treatments.
 It also ensures that each culture enters the lag, exponential and plateau phases under comparable conditions, so differences observed in growth or health are due to experimental variables, not initial population size.
 Without standardisation, variations in initial biomass could mask or exaggerate the effect of intervention strategies, reducing the accuracy and reproducibility of results.

-To standardise initial biomass, we first spread the duckweed fronds evenly across the cultivation tank.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To standardise initial biomass, we first spread the duckweed fronds evenly across the cultivation tank.
 For even distribution, we 3D-printed a cross-shaped divider that divides the tank into four quadrants, allowing us to place fronds uniformly in each section.
 This ensured that all cultures started with comparable population density.

 5.2.2. *Camera System for Growth Rate Measurement*

-	A smartphone camera was used to capture images of the water surface.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A smartphone camera was used to capture images of the water surface.
 The setup was placed under consistent lighting to minimise shadows and reflections that could affect image analysis.
 A calibration scale was included in each image to ensure accurate measurement of surface area and coverage.
 Images were stored on the device and later transferred to a computer for processing using a python application, where analysis was performed using automated scripts.

 5.2.3. *Duckweed Health Assessment*

 (insert pictures of healthy, sinking and discoloured duckweed)

-	Since duckweed typically grows in still water, any mechanical intervention must account for the movement it generates, as excessive agitation could damage fronds or affect buoyancy.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Since duckweed typically grows in still water, any mechanical intervention must account for the movement it generates, as excessive agitation could damage fronds or affect buoyancy.
 Duckweed health was evaluated manually before and after biofilm removal interventions.
 Observations focused on key indicators such as yellowing or pale fronds and sinking behaviour which reflect stress.
 These assessments provided qualitative data on plant health and allowed evaluation of any negative impacts caused by biofilm formation or the mechanical removal process.

 <br> **5.3.
 Biofilm Intervention Timing**

 (insert pictures of no biofilm, day 3 biofilm and thicker biofilm in later days)

-Biofilm removal was applied on day 3 of cultivation, corresponding to the early exponential growth phase of duckweed and initial stage of biofilm formation.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Biofilm removal was applied on day 3 of cultivation, corresponding to the early exponential growth phase of duckweed and initial stage of biofilm formation.
 At this stage, fronds are rapidly reproducing and most sensitive to disruptions in light and nutrient uptake.
 (Ziegler et al., 2023) Biofilm is in the early irreversible adhesion phase, appearing as a thin, slightly cloudy film on the surface of duckweed fronds and has not developed into a dense and resistant structure.
 (Bravo et al., 2023) The preceding reversible stage was not targeted, as microbial attachment is transient, weakly bound and difficult to detect or remove efficiently in real time.
 (Li et al., 2021) Targeting the early irreversible stage maximises removal effectiveness while minimising impact on plant growth.
 The biofilm is still thin and weakly established, allowing it to be removed without the need for harsh chemicals or strong physical forces that could damage the duckweed fronds.

 <br> **5.4.
 Data Analysis**

 (insert image of surface coverage quantification through image analysis)

-	Data from the camera-based growth monitoring were analysed.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Data from the camera-based growth monitoring were analysed.
 Surface coverage and growth rate were quantified for each experimental tank and treated cultures were compared to untreated controls based on these measurements.
 Duckweed health was recorded qualitatively before and after interventions.
 This approach allowed assessment of the effectiveness of biofilm removal on duckweed growth while providing qualitative insights into plant conditions.

-	The surface coverage was quantified by percentage coverage.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The surface coverage was quantified by percentage coverage.
 First, the image was cropped to standardize the total surface area.
 Duckweed were defined by circular edge and green color, and through edge detection and color recognition, a mask was applied on the duckweed to quantify the coverage area in each image.

 # 6. Potential Concept Solutions (Jingten)

-For preliminary testing of potential concept solutions, we followed the protocol outlined in Section 5.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For preliminary testing of potential concept solutions, we followed the protocol outlined in Section 5.
 This section presents the intervention methods we selected, the rationale for each and how they were evaluated.
 Evaluation criteria includes the effectiveness of biofilm removal from the duckweed fronds, improvements in growth rate, impact on duckweed health and the feasibility of implementing the method in larger-scale cultivation systems.

 <br>**6.1.
 Loofah-based Filtration System**
 6.1.1. *Hypothesis and Rationale*

-Loofah is the fibrous, dried fruit of plants in the cucumber family (Cucurbitacaea) (Gong et al., 2024), consisting of a dense three-dimensional network of cellulose-based fibres.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Loofah is the fibrous, dried fruit of plants in the cucumber family (Cucurbitacaea) (Gong et al., 2024), consisting of a dense three-dimensional network of cellulose-based fibres.
 Its porous, lightweight and biodegradable structure makes it commonly used as a sponge (Chen et al., 2017) , while also serving as a low-cost support material in engineering and environmental systems.
 (Lei et al., 2025)

-	In biofilm-related applications, loofah has been widely used in wastewater treatment systems due to its ability to support microbial attachment.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In biofilm-related applications, loofah has been widely used in wastewater treatment systems due to its ability to support microbial attachment.
 (Lago et al., 2024) Its highly porous and fibrous structure provides a large surface area that promotes the adhesion and growth of microorganisms, enabling the formation of stable biofilms while maintaining good water flow.
 (Dang et al., 2020)

-These same properties suggest that loofah can be repurposed for biofilm removal.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;These same properties suggest that loofah can be repurposed for biofilm removal.
 Its high surface area and rough microstructure provide numerous attachment sites (Sajjad et al., 2022), while its hydrophilicity, cellulose-rich surface enhances microbial adhesions.
 (Lei et al., 2025) Additionally, its porous structure allows duckweed to pass through with minimal resistance, enabling filtration without significant disruption.

 6.1.2. *Preliminary Experiment*
-	Given the complex structure of a loofah, a preliminary experiment was done to identify the optimal cut section used for filtration.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Given the complex structure of a loofah, a preliminary experiment was done to identify the optimal cut section used for filtration.

-Figure X. Exploration of Optimal Loofah Filter Surface.
-The loofah was cut along the dotted line to create surface b and c. (a) Transverse section of loofah as filter. (b) Longitudinal section from outer surface of loofah as filter. (c) Longitudinal section from inner surface of loofah as filter.
+*Figure X. Exploration of Optimal Loofah Filter Surface.
+The loofah was cut along the dotted line to create surface b and c. (a) Transverse section of loofah as filter. (b) Longitudinal section from outer surface of loofah as filter. (c) Longitudinal section from inner surface of loofah as filter.*

-The experiment was conducted using a biofilm substitute made from sodium alginate and calcium chloride, which has a similar structure as the algal biofilm found in the duckweed tank during the problem identification phase.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The experiment was conducted using a biofilm substitute made from sodium alginate and calcium chloride, which has a similar structure as the algal biofilm found in the duckweed tank during the problem identification phase.
 (Borchard et al., 2005) By creating a biofilm substitute of different sizes, the biofilm retention ability of the loofah on different surfaces was quantified by the increase in wet mass after filtering water containing the biofilm substitute.

-The results showed significantly higher increase in wet mass in surface c, where the biofilm is trapped deep within the matrix of the loofah sponge when inspected visually.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The results showed significantly higher increase in wet mass in surface c, where the biofilm is trapped deep within the matrix of the loofah sponge when inspected visually.
 When filtered using surface a and b, the biofilm was only stuck near the surface of the matrix, and the porous structure of the loofah was disrupted by the biofilm.
 This suggests that a and b had a higher chance of clogging the filter, requiring frequent maintenance and upkeep, and filters at a lower efficiency.
 Based on the results, the next experiment was conducted using the inner surface of the loofah sponge.

 6.1.3. *Experiment*